 All admitted students will be considered for a range of merit scholarships.
 To qualify, a student must have a minimum 2.6 cumulative GPA.
-Cottey is test optional (a standardized test score is not required for admission); however, if the student has a test sore, the scholarship will be based on either GPA or ACT/SAT score (whichever is higher).
+Cottey is test optional (a standardized test score is not required for admission); however, if the student has a test score, the scholarship will be based on either GPA or ACT/SAT score (whichever is higher).
 For transfer students, the scholarship is based on GPA only.

-Merit scholarships start at \$8,000 and may go up to full tuition.
+Merit scholarships range between \$8,000 and \$14,000.
 Students will be informed of their award when they receive their admission decision or shortly afterwards.